 WRAP Organizational Structure

-(Approved by WRAP Board in 2018-2019 Workplan – April 4, 2018)
+(Approved by WRAP Board on ______)

 Membership in the WRAP is open to all states, federally recognized tribes, and local air agencies located in the geographical region encompassed by the states of: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming.
 Membership in the WRAP is also open to the US Forest Service, National Park Service, Bureau of Land Management, Fish and Wildlife Service, and U.S. EPA.
 In order to become a recognized member of the WRAP, eligible states, tribes, local air agencies, and federal agencies shall submit an official letter to the WRAP requesting membership and designating primary and secondary contacts for the jurisdiction or agency.
 Any tribe, state, or local air agency in the WRAP region may participate in the WRAP; however, for membership/Board matters brought to a vote, recognized membership is needed.

-In order to accomplish the objectives of the WRAP the WRAP structure is organized as follows:
+In order to accomplish the objectives of the WRAP, the WRAP structure is organized as follows:

 WRAP Board of Directors